 What exactly is Isodating?
 How do you do it?
 And how can help it help you get some human to human social contact, or maybe even more?

 Now that we’ve been living in the midst pandemic for a few months, we’re facing a lot of uncertainty about what our “new normal” will be, and how our dating lives will change.
 It’s not as safe or easy to get together in person as it used to be.
 As a result, we’ve been relying on technology to help us get through the loneliness and separation of life in quarantine.
 We’ve been Isodating.

-Isodating is a term used to describe the technology-driven style of pandemic dating that means moving all of our connections to online video, phone, or chat dates.
-Meeting new people via technology is nothing new, but since the Coronavirus outbreak, it has jumped even further to the front of line of ways to meet people.
+Isodating is a term used to describe the technology-driven style of pandemic dating.
+In other words, moving all of our connections to online video, phone, or chat dates.
+Meeting new people via technology is nothing new, but since the Coronavirus outbreak, it has jumped even further to the front of the line of ways to meet people.
 It’s never been a better time to explore dating apps

-As in-person methods of meeting potential partners are still extremely limited, a dating app can be a fantastic way to get yourself out there & meeting new people.
-Using a dating app to not just swipe right, but to take time to get to know your potential date, gives you a chance to feel confident about what decisions you make for your own pleasure – and safety.
+As in-person methods of meeting potential partners are still extremely limited, a dating app can be a fantastic way to get yourself out there and meeting new people.
+Using a dating app to not just swipe right, but to take time to get to know your potential date, gives you a chance to feel confident about what decisions you make for your own pleasure—and safety.

 #open is a new, inclusive, community-forward dating app that makes forming connections with people easy and enjoyable.

 Over the past few months, #open has been listening to dating and sexuality experts as well as chatting with their #open member community about how they’re shifting their dating approaches.
 They’ve been thinking about how to create some sustainable dating options in our lives – whether we’re already dating someone regularly, or we’re looking for someone (or someones) entirely new.

 While the situation is drastically different for each of us, depending on where we live and our own risk factors, the good news is that we’re now finding ways to date and connect safely and creatively.